BZoennchen/supercollider-book/chapters/sounddesign/math/lti-filters.md

 )
 ```

-The variable ``xm1`` can be referred to as the filter's state, representing the filter's current memory at the time of invoking simplp.
+The variable ``xm1`` can be referred to as the filter's state, representing the filter's current memory at the time of invoking the filter.
 This filter is characterized as a *first-order filter* due to it having a single sample of state.
 It is essential to preserve the state of the filter after processing each segment of a signal.
 Therefore, the state of the filter following the completion of block $m$ becomes the initial state for processing the subsequent block $m+1$.